 The project coach supervises the execution of projects at group level and provides formative feedback to the group and individual students.
-The project coach is part of the Community for Design that works on solving a business challenge.
+The project coach is part of the Community for Design that works on solving a progress of the projects to ensure that the professional products meet the learning outcomes set by the CROHO.